vhvkhoa/show-attend-and-tell/README.md

 ## Dependencies:

 - Python 2.7
-- tensorflow 1.4 (**Higher versions are currently not able to run this code, we are trying to fix this**)
+- tensorflow 1.4 (*Higher versions are currently not able to be used this code due to errors in beam search, we are trying to fix this*)
 - pytorch
 - torchvision
 - skimage